pavanrang/PromptEnhancer/readme.md

 6. Click the "Compare Prompts" button to see the improved prompt and the responses.

-## Security Note

-This demo includes the API key directly in the client-side JavaScript code.
-For a production environment, it's crucial to keep your API key secure by not exposing it in client-side code.
-Consider using a backend server to handle API requests and keep your API key private.

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](link-to-your-issues-page) if you want to contribute.

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Contact

-If you have any questions or feedback, please reach out to [Your Name/Username](link-to-your-github-profile).

 ## Acknowledgements

 - This project uses the [Groq API](https://www.groq.com/) for generating improved prompts and responses.